newrelic/docs-website/src/data-dictionary/events/MobileHandledException/libraryStartAddr.md

   - MobileHandledException
 ---

+For XCFramework agent only.
 The library start address where the exception was generated.
-XCFramework agent only.